Britain's Next shuts online operation to protect workers

 Items currently selling well include everyday basics such as socks, underwear, leggings and children's wear, an M&S spokeswoman said.
 That echoes comments from Europe's biggest pure online fashion retailer Zalando which said this week that demand for athleisure and gear for yoga and running has risen as people are forced to work – and exercise – at home.

-With all of Britain's shops closed, apart from food stores, pharmacies and corner shops, there has been a growing backlash against retailers who continue to sell online.
+With all of Britain's shops closed due to the virus, apart from food stores, pharmacies and corner shops, there has been a growing backlash against retailers who continue to sell online from trade unions and others on concerns about workers' health.
 Next said last week it could sustain a hit from coronavirus of more than 1 billion pounds ($1.2 billion), or 25% of annual sales, without exceeding its debt and bank facilities.

+Next said in a letter to staff late on Thursday that its warehouse and distribution staff will be paid their full contracted basic pay until April 11.
+They will then fall under the UK government-backed job retention scheme, announced last week, amounting to 80% of basic monthly pay. ($1 = 0.8194 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)